GUIDED TUCSON WALKING TOURS

 ABOUT US:

-Join Scott, your Tour Guide, as we stroll the charming sidewalks of historic Downtown Tucson, PLUS the adjacent El Presidio and Barrio Viejo neighborhoods.
-See and learn about the Sonoran Row Houses and how they were built to adapt to our harsh summer climate.
-Learn the stories of Tucson's Spanish Colonial founding as a walled Presidio and hear the tales of our Pioneer Founders as we meander past their mansion homes in the El Presidio, also known as Snob Hollow!
-Learn of Mid Century Entrepreneurs and the Downtown Department Store Tycoons that built Tucson into a shopping destination back in the early to mid 1900s.
+See and learn about the Sonoran Row Houses and how they were built to adapt to our harsh summer climate with 18 inch thick walls!
+Learn of Tucson's 4,000 years of Native American History, hear the tales of Tucson's Spanish Colonial founding as a walled Presidio, and learn of our Pioneer Founders as we meander past their mansion homes in the El Presidio, also known as Snob Hollow!

 BOOK A